Luke O'Donnell: North Queensland Cowboys

 O'Donnell joined the North Queensland Cowboys from the 2004 season, and that season was named the club's player of the year.
 Also in 2004 he was in the first Cowboys team to make the semi-finals.
 The following year O'Donnell played at second row in the North Queensland Cowboys' first ever Grand Final in 2005 which they lost to his former club, the Wests Tigers.
 He was then chosen for the 2005 Tri-Nations team.

 Early in the 2007 NRL season, O'Donnell was involved in a "wishbone" tackle that pulled all his hamstring muscles on his left leg away from his pelvic bone, leaving him unable to play for the rest of the season.
 The opposition players involved, including Liam Fulton and Bronson Harrison were not charged over the incident.

 In 2008, O'Donnell received a 7-week suspension relating to 2 separate striking charges and abusing a sideline official.

 In August 2008, O'Donnell was named in the preliminary 46-man Kangaroos squad for the 2008 Rugby League World Cup.
 He was selected for City in the City vs Country match on 8 May 2009.
 Later that month, he was named in the 17 man squad to represent New South Wales in the opening State of Origin match on 3 June 2009, in Melbourne.
 Also in 2009 he was named the Cowboys' player of the year for the second time.

 In July 2010, it was announced that O'Donnell had signed a four-year deal to play for the Super League team the Huddersfield Giants.
 During his final NRL season he was selected to play the NRL All Stars Game for the first and only time in his career and was banned for three weeks following an ugly incident in Game II of the 2010 State of Origin series where he dangerously tackled Queensland's Darius Boyd and appeared to headbutt Dave Taylor.
 Teammate Mitchell Pearce said of the incident,"I thought he was going to eat him!"

 O'Donnell was sent off twice during his time with the Cowboys, once in 2006 (playing against the New Zealand Warriors in a match the Cowboys lost 26-0) and once in 2008 (in a match against Penrith which the Cowboys lost in golden point extra time).

 O'Donnell left the Cowboys as the most suspended player in NRL history, having spent 29 games suspended.
 "It was really disappointing considering I work so hard and then come game time you feel like you have a target on your head," he later said.

 Huddersfield Giants

 O'Donnell joined old Cowboys' teammate David Faiumu at Huddersfield.
-He was selected for the Exiles squad for the Rugby League International Origin Match against England at Headingley on 10 June 2011.
+He was selected for the Exiles squad for the International Origin match against England at Headingley on 10 June 2011.